 Here are some links to good introductory documentation:

-Start up APT (as described on the download page for your platform), and either load in a previous cycle's proposal (under the File Menu, select Open, and give the name of the old file) or open a new proposal (click on the New Proposal button on the toolbar or under the File Menu, select New Proposal).
+Start up APT (as described on the download page for your platform), and either load in a previous cycle's proposal (under the File Menu, select Open, and give the name of the old file) or open a new proposal (click on the New Document/New HST Proposal on the toolbar or under the File Menu, select New/New HST Proposal).

 Complete the Proposal Information section.
 Be sure to attach your Science Justification via the Proposal PDF Attachment (use the Browse button on the far right to select the file that contains your PDF Scientific Justification).